DGL (Deglycyrrhizinated Licorice)

 DGL (Deglycyrrhizinated Licorice) for Leaky Gut

-DGL, or Deglycyrrhizinated Licorice, is a form of licorice root that has been specially processed to remove the compound glycyrrhizin, which can cause side effects such as high blood pressure and low potassium levels.
+DGL, or Deglycyrrhizinated Licorice, is a form of licorice root that has had the compound glycyrrhizin removed.
+This compound is known to cause side effects such as high blood pressure and low potassium levels.
 DGL is often used as a natural remedy for various digestive issues, including leaky gut syndrome.

-Leaky gut syndrome, also known as increased intestinal permeability, is a condition where the lining of the intestines becomes damaged and allows undigested food particles, toxins, and bacteria to leak into the bloodstream.
+Leaky gut syndrome, also known as increased intestinal permeability, is a condition where the lining of the intestines becomes damaged, allowing toxins, bacteria, and undigested food particles to leak into the bloodstream.
 This can lead to inflammation, food sensitivities, and other health issues.

 Supplements for Leaky Gut